NidhiMuni/AFour/README.md

 * Run the following command to start the web server: python manage.py runserver
 * Once it is running, you can call the APIs

-# APIs
-* /api/employees
-** This returns a JSON of all employees in the database ** It takes an optional query parameter coe_id to return employees in the given coe_id.
-For example, /api/employees?coe_id=AFTC0629 will return the list of employees in the given COE